georgebullock/hacker-news-search/README.md

 #### Project Motivation:

-I was already familiar with class-based React, but I didn't know React Hooks.
-This project allowed me to quickly learn Hooks and start using them in projects.
+Prior to finishing the tutorial, I was familiar with class-based React, but I didn't know React Hooks.
+Via this project, I learned the fundamentals of React Hooks and gained some experience using them.

 #### Project Status:

-The project is active, but not a priority.
-The only outstanding task is styling the app.
+The project is active, but it's not a priority.
+Outstanding tasks include modularizing the app, improving the styling, and writing tests.

 #### Project Roadmap:

+1. Break up the app into modules
-Improve the app's styling.
+2. Improve the app's styling
+3. Write unit tests

 #### Known Issues: